Sending your message. Please wait...

 - ACADEMIC EMPOWERMENT

-Up to 87% reported "Being a part of Eye to Eye got me to think about what I am good at.
+87% reported, "Being a part of Eye to Eye got me to think about what I am good at."

 Students in the program also demonstrated an increased knowledge of accommodations available in elementary, middle, or high school, as well as their availability in college.
 In addition, they showed a positive integration of learning differences and their LD / ADHD label into their identities.
 For the past 20 years, research has consistently demonstrated that these skills are fundamental to the successful transition of youth with learning disabilities into higher education and the workforce.
 Eye to Eye helps all participants in the areas of self-perception, metacognition, attitude toward school and the academic community, and self-advocacy behaviors.

 Research conducted with Eye to Eye mentors also reveals that:

 - 89% felt that being part of Eye to Eye made them better advocates for themselves as students with learning differences.